Active Shooter Preparedness Training

 Built with the assistance of national subject matter experts from the law enforcement community, this free online course is intended for any audience, at work, at home, in school.

 Vivid Learning Systems is an online safety training provider - it’s what we do.
-That’s why building this course and making publicly available is the least we could do.
+That’s why building this active shooter preparedness course and making publicly available is the least we could do.

-Who is this active shooter preparedness course for?
+Who is this free active shooter preparedness training course for?

 Everyone.
 Active shooter events happen at more than just schools and higher learning facilities like colleges and universities.